 - Make time for yourself.
 Let yourself be introspective.
 Retirees are an especially busy group of people.
 The art of doing nothing can be incredibly rewarding.

 It is true that yoga is for every body.
 It’s also true that it’s never too late to take up the practice.

 The great Indian guru, B.K.S.
-Iyengar, who has just passed away at 96, was blessed to learn yoga as a teenager.
+Iyengar, who passed away at 95, was blessed to learn yoga as a teenager.
 But while he was still a relatively young man, he taught yoga to the Queen Mother of Belgium, a beginner, when she was 84 years old.